Thousands of creative leaders manage their agencies with Workamajig.

 For example, a creative team might create a number of documents during the course of developing a new website.

 Anything can be a deliverable in a project.
-A bicycle can be a deliverable, as well as the document outlining the plan to create it.
+A bicycle and a document outlining the plan to create it can be deliverables.

 Project deliverables can be created for both external and internal stakeholders.
 An example of the former would be the website you make for a client.
 A design requirements document would be an example of the latter.